 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-1 — Spanish Cooperation Fund for Water and Sanitation in Latin America and the Caribbean.
+1 — Spanish Cooperation Fund for Water and Sanitation in Latin America and the Caribbean (FCAS).
 Administered by IDB, the Spanish Cooperation Agency for International Development (AECID) created a special fund for projects related to drinking water; sewage systems; wastewater treatment; urban rainwater drainage; water resources management; solid waste management; and efficiency and operations management.

 Eligibility for grants includes government entities; companies; cooperatives; NGOs which provide water and sanitation services; and other entities that provide public water and sanitation services in any member country of the Ibero-American Community of Nations, and in Haiti.
 There is no maximum or minimum grant size.